roshan-p/Java-Script-Function-Types/README.md

 Anonymous function is a function that we can declare by write it in some expresssion without any function name.
 An anonymous will started automatically without being called.

-This is an example code for Anonymous Function
+This is an example code of Anonymous Function
 ```
 var arr = [8, 3, 5, 1, 10]